Goal3-14/K5E-Memory-Viewer/README.md

 K5E is a heap visualizer for Star Fox Adventures to help collect the 5th Krazoa Spirit early.

 The code for this visualizer is ported from two projects:
-1) [https://github.com/RenaKunisaki/StarFoxAdventures/blob/master/misc-scripts/identifyPointer.py](RenaKunisaki's script) - For the heap parsing logic
+1) [RenaKunisaki's script](https://github.com/RenaKunisaki/StarFoxAdventures/blob/master/misc-scripts/identifyPointer.py) - For the heap parsing logic
-2) [https://github.com/Squalr/Squalr/](Squalr) - For the memory scanning libraries and window docking
+2) [Squalr](https://github.com/Squalr/Squalr/) - For the memory scanning libraries and window docking

 ![SqualrGUI](Documentation/K5E.png)